“Life is a journey,” Pope Francis once said. “When we stop, things don’t go right.”

 Then and Now: Beauty Queen and Lawyer.

-June was all about back-to-back victories and blessings for the Bataan beauty.
-After being crowned Binibining Pilipinas International 2019 on the 9th, she and other passers of the Bar exams took their oath as lawyers before the justices of the Supreme Court on the 13th.
+After being crowned Binibining Pilipinas International 2019, Bea Patricia “Patch” Magtanong and other passers of the Bar exams took their oath as lawyers before the justices of the Supreme Court in that same month.
+(Read: How Beauty Pageants Inspire Us to Handle Defeat Graciously)

 “They’re two of my biggest dreams,” she told gmanetwork.com.
 “I’ve worked for years to be a lawyer and I’ve trained very hard to join the pageant.
 I’m so lucky that this year dalawa ‘yung blessings na binigay sa akin ni God.
 Hopefully, we will go for one more, the 7th crown for Miss International.”